md-nurul-islam/laravel-news-aggregator/README.md

 - Full text search using elastic search
 - Laravel Sanctum API authentication
 - Redis cache
+- Login to app `docker-compose exec app /bin/sh` then run the schduler `php artisan schedule:work` to fetch new articles from the above mentioned providers.
 - [API Documentation](https://documenter.getpostman.com/view/396935/2sAYXEFdvb)

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework and this application are open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).